mickvangelderen/clustered-light-shading/README.md

 Also OpenGL development headers are always nice to have.

-`sudo apt install qtbase5-dev mesa-common-dev`
+`sudo apt install qtbase5-dev mesa-common-dev libqt5multimedia5`

 ## Troubleshooting